VladPavly/FirstGifTgBot/README.md

 ### Installing

-After installing Python 3 and all the necessary libraries, you need to fill in all the fields at the beginning of the tgbot.py file
+After installing Python 3 and all required libraries, you need to fill in all the fields in the config.py file

 ## Built With